team-telnyx/pogo/README.md

   * ensures a child is started only once in the cluster (as long as its child spec is unique)
   * redistibutes children when cluster topology changes

+You can read more in an [introductory article](https://szajbus.dev/elixir/2023/05/22/pogo-distributed-supervisor-for-elixir.html).

 ## Installation

 The package can be installed by adding `pogo` to your list of dependencies in `mix.exs`: